 Letters from Her Counselor

-You’ll receive a letter and a postcard from your camper’s counselor.
+You’ll receive a note from your camper’s counselor.
 She’ll include information about what activities your camper has signed up for, how she getting along in the cabin, and even some exciting upcoming events!
 You are also welcome to call the office and ask to speak to the counselor or a director personally.

 Camp News Updates